davestewart/davestewart-content/content/blog/productivity/rocks-pebbles-sand/index.md

 ---
+date: 2021-08-11
 description: Doing the big stuff first can set you up for failure; here's how you should structure your day instead
-date: 2021-08-11
+summary: |
+  Reframes the rocks-pebbles-sand productivity metaphor by inverting it — arguing that clearing small tasks first removes cognitive overhead and sets up flow, rather than always leading with the "big stuff."
 media:
   featured: ./images/rock-pebbles-sand.png
   thumbnail: ./images/rock-pebbles-sand.png